Jelly-RDF/jelly-rdf.github.io/docs/user-guide.md

 #### RDF dataset stream (as `QUADS`)

 You want to stream RDF datasets – similar to the "a stream of graphs" case above, but your elements are entire datasets.
-This is logically an [RDF dataset stream](https://w3id.org/stax/dev/taxonomy#rdf-dataset-stream), which can be physically encoded as a `QUADS` stream, where the stream frames correspond to different datasets:
+This is logically an [RDF dataset stream]({{ stax_link('taxonomy#rdf-dataset-stream') }}), which can be physically encoded as a `QUADS` stream, where the stream frames correspond to different datasets:

 ??? example "Example (click to expand)"